metalefty/X11RDP-RH-Matic/README.md

 X11RDP-RH-Matic supports the latest major version and one previous version of RHEL and its clones.
 That is 7.x and 6.x as of June 15, 2017.

+CentOS 7.0 and 7.1 is not supported due to TLSv1.2 or higher being required by GitHub.

 TODOs
 ----